 - Lender compensation.
 The Administrator is authorized to reimburse a lender for three percent of the principal amount of the loan up to \$350,000 and one percent of the principal thereafter. - Set-aside for small entities. \$25 billion in funds is set aside for entities employing 10 or fewer employees. - Set-aside for Community Lenders. \$10 billion in funds is set aside to be made by community financial institutions; insured depository institutions with consolidated assets of less than \$10 billion; credit unions with consolidated assets of less than \$10 billion; and farm credit system institutions with assets of less than \$10 billion. - Guidance to prioritize underserved communities.
 Directs the Administrator to issue guidance addressing barriers to access to capital for underserved communities. - Standard Procedures.
-Directs the SBA to allow lenders to approve loans made under this paragraph utilizing existing program guidance and standard operating procedure, to the maximum extent possible, as the standard SBA 7(a) program. - Compliance with oversight.
-Directs the Administrator to comply with GAO and IG oversight requests.
+Directs the SBA to allow lenders to approve loans made under this paragraph utilizing existing program guidance and standard operating procedure, to the maximum extent possible, as the standard SBA 7(a) program. - Prohibition on use of proceeds for lobbying.
+Prohibits any eligible entity from using proceeds of the covered loan for lobbying activities, as defined by the Lobbying Disclosure Act, lobbying expenditures for state or local campaigns, and expenditures to influence federal, state, or local legislation, appropriations, or regulations.

-Section 107.
 Continued Access to the Paycheck Protection Program.
 This section reduces the maximum amount borrowers may receive under the first round of Paycheck Protection Program funding from \$10 million to \$2 million.

-Section 108.
-Increased Ability for Paycheck Protection Program Borrowers to Request an Increased in Loan Amount due to Updated Regulations.
+Increased Ability for Paycheck Protection Program Borrowers to Request an Increase in Loan Amount due to Updated Regulations.
 This section allows borrowers whose loan calculations have increased due to changes in interim final rules to work with lenders to alter their loan value regardless of whether the loan has been fully disbursed or if Form 1502 has already been submitted.

-Section 109.
 Calculation of Maximum Loan Amount for Farmers and Ranchers under the Paycheck Protection Program.
-This section establishes a specific loan calculation for the first round of Paycheck Protection Program for farmers and ranchers who operate as a sole proprietor, independent contractor, self-employed individual, who report income and expenses on a Schedule F, and was in business during on February 15, 2019 through June 30, 2019.
+This section establishes a specific loan calculation for the first round of Paycheck Protection Program for farmers and ranchers who operate as a sole proprietor, independent contractor, or self-employed individual, who report income and expenses on a Schedule F, and who were in business during on February 15, 2019 through June 30, 2019.
 These entities may utilize their gross income in 2019 as reported on a Schedule F. Lenders may recalculate loans that have been previously approved to these entities if they would result in a larger loan.

-Section 110.
 Farm Credit System Institutions.
 This section allows Farm Credit System Institutions to be eligible to make loans under the Paycheck Protection Program.
 It also allows for a zero risk weight for Paycheck Protection Program loans and aligns eased requirements for Farm Credit System Institutions with those of other Paycheck Protection Program lenders.
 Further, it ensures these smaller asset institutions have access to set-asides.

-Section 111.
 Definition of a Seasonal Employer.
-This section defines a seasonal employer to be an eligible recipient which: (1) operates for no more than seven months in a year, or (2) earned no more than $1/3^{rd}$ of its receipts in any six months in the prior calendar year.
+This section defines a seasonal employer to be an eligible recipient which: (1) operates for no more than seven months in a year, or (2) earned no more than $1/3^{\text{rd}}$ of its receipts in any six months in the prior calendar year.

-Section 112.
-Changes to the 7(a) Loan Guaranty Program for Recovery Sector Business
+Changes to the 7(a) Loan Guaranty Program for Recovery Sector Business Concerns.

-Concerns.
 This section improves the terms of 7(a) loans for seasonal businesses and businesses located in small business low-income census tracts.